Skip to content

 Returns:

-xr.Dataset: Dataset with added depol. ratio, cleaned `CPOL`/`XPOL` signals,
+xr.Dataset: Dataset with added depol. ratio, cleaned signals, and depol. ratio profile from mean profiles.

 """